-In this in-depth article, we’ll first explain what condensation is, then discuss what causes it in your home.
+In this in-depth article, we’ll first explain condensation and then discuss what causes it in your home.
 We’ll also provide tactics for reducing condensation so your home can be comfortable and safe.

 Let’s get started!